Overview

 Branch structure

-• master — every stable feature or fix goes to master. master gets deployed to staging environment continuously.
+- master — every stable feature or fix goes to master. master gets deployed to staging environment continuously.
 This is known as the develop branch in gitflow.

-• env/production (actually just prod) — tests are ran on the master branch, and if they pass the env/production branch is updated and deployed to production. aka release or master branch in gitflow.
+branch is updated and deployed to production. aka release or master branch in gitflow.
 So no one actually pushes to this branch unless they wish to rollback some changes.
-The CI won’t ever force push into this branch, so committing there is a way of blocking automatic deployments.
+The CI won’t ever force push into this branch, so committing there is a way of blocking automatic deployments. - feature/eglebegle — you’re working on a feature eglebegle, so this is your stable branch.
+The prefix is important — it designates the branch purpose.

-• feature/eglebegle/xyzzy — if your feature is large enough to split into several smaller branches, keep them in this hierarchy.
+- feature/eglebegle/xyzzy — if your feature is large enough to split into several smaller branches, keep them in this hierarchy.
 Merge them as soon as they are ready to your main feature branch.
 In this scenario, the main branch shouldn’t have any non-merge commits.

-• refactor/feature — we’re not adding anything, just refactoring.
+- refactor/feature — we’re not adding anything, just refactoring.

-• fix/eglebegle — just a little change to existing feature (hotfix branches in gitflow)
+- fix/eglebegle — just a little change to existing feature (hotfix branches in gitflow)

-• rfc/feature — this is an unstable branch and will be rebased in the future.
+- rfc/feature — this is an unstable branch and will be rebased in the future.
 It’s only pushed for code review.

 In addition, you can combine them together:

-• feature/eglebegle/refactor/xyzzy — using /refactor/ just adds semantics
+- feature/eglebegle/refactor/xyzzy — using

-• feature/xyzzy/rfc/xyzzy-2.0 — just to review code, then refactor / fix issues, rebase and merge to feature branch
+just adds semantics - feature/xyzzy/rfc/xyzzy-2.0 — just to review code, then refactor / fix issues, rebase and merge to feature branch

-We decided to use hyphen-notation for the names.
+We decided to use hyphen-notation

 Usage of forks